pivotal/docs-tap/application-accelerator/configuration.hbs.md

 # Configure Application Accelerator

-This topic tells you about advanced configuration options available for Application Accelerator.
+This topic tells you about advanced configuration options available for Application Accelerator in Tanzu Application Platform (commonly known as TAP).
 This includes configuring Git-Ops style deployments of accelerators and configurations for use with non-public repositories and in air-gapped environments.

 ## Overview